PCOS linked to longer reproductive lifespans in Singapore: Study

 As they are not obese, they also exhibited the lowest risk of diabetes and hypertension and had the highest rate of remission to normal for the condition.
 Obesity or having a high BMI typically causes lower SHBG levels.

-In the west, PCOS, which became widely known after American gynaecologists published a paper on it in 1935, tends to be associated with someone who is obese and infertile, and has excess hair growth, an elevated risk of diabetes, high blood pressure and cancer, said Prof Yong.
+In the west, PCOS, which became widely known after American gynaecologists published a paper on it in 1935, tends to be associated with someone who is obese and infertile, and has excess hair growth as well as an elevated risk of diabetes, high blood pressure and cancer, said Prof Yong.

 But the study published in Nature Medicine debunks the long-held belief that PCOS is inherently a worrying diagnosis, he said.